Two dimensional integral representations via branches of the Bruhat-Tits tree: Some lemmas on cyclotomic fields

-where $\bar{\mathbf{a}}_i$ denotes the image of $\mathbf{a}_i$ in the product, and $\mathbb{L}_{\omega_j}$ is the residue fields of $L_{\omega_j}$.
 In this section we prove some lemmas on cyclotomic integers that are needed in the sequel.
-They are well known, but we include proofs for the sake of completeness.
+We begin by recalling a well known basic fact, whose proof can be found in \cite[\S I.10.2]{N99}.

 \begin{Lem} Let $\xi$ be a root of unity of order $n$.
 Then $\mathbb{Z}[\xi]$ is the full ring of integers of the cyclotomic field $\mathbb{Q}[\xi]$. \end{Lem}